 General damages are designed to compensate you for the pain, suffering and loss of amenity inflicted by the injuries.
 The amount awarded should reflect the severity of the injury.
 At this stage, it isn’t easy to place a precise figure on the value of your own case.
 This is because every claim is unique.
 To give you an idea, however, we’ve included a personal injury claims calculator.
 The figures in this table have been taken from the Judicial College Guidelines, a legal publication used by solicitors and the courts to value claims.

-Neck Injury Severe A severe neck injury is often associated with incomplete paraplegia, or, resulting in permanent spastic quadriparesis.
-In most cases, the affected individual will have little to no movement have serious headaches.
-In the region of £139,210
+Neck Injury Severe (i) A severe neck injury is often associated with incomplete paraplegia, or, resulting in permanent spastic quadriparesis.
+In most cases, the affected individual will have little to no movement and will have serious headaches.
+In the region of £148,330

-Shoulder Injury Severe Severe shoulder injuries often involve a dislocation of the shoulder and damage to the lower brachial plexus.
-This will cause significant pain, suffer, and disability. £18,020 to £45,070
+Shoulder Injury Serious Severe shoulder injuries often involve a dislocation of the shoulder and damage to the lower brachial plexus. £12,770 to £19,200

 For a more accurate valuation unique to your circumstances, you can call our team on the number at the top of this page.